 You may think that spending $200 on school supplies isn't a large expense but that number can quickly add up, putting a strain on a family, especially those with multiple children.

 I’ll be a champion for all our students and the resources they need to thrive.

 Expanding universal pre-kindergarten so that every child gets a strong start

 Raising salaries for teachers and the vital staff in all our schools

 Investing in the arts and after-school programs that keep kids engaged

 Expanding apprenticeships and technical training for modern careers

 Restoring state support for public colleges to reverse rising tuition prices

-Additionally, we need to make sure that every eligible kid has access to transportation to start them out to be successful.
-We can create any amount of programs, but if we can’t get kids there then the programs will never work.
-We need to provide young people in District 14 with every opportunity to succeed.
+Additionally, we need to make sure that every eligible child has access to the transportation necessary for them to get the education they need to be successful.
+We can create any amount of programs but if we can’t get kids there then the programs will never work.